Ragamuffin cat: History

-The IRCA Cherubim Cats developed from 1971–1994 (23 years) were used as the foundation cats for the Ragamuffin breed and included the IRCA Miracle Ragdolls, Ragdolls, Honey Bears, and Maxamillion lines.
+The IRCA Cherubim Cats developed from 1971 to 1994 (23 years) were used as the foundation cats for the Ragamuffin breed and included the IRCA Miracle Ragdolls, Ragdolls, Honey Bears, and Maxamillion lines.

-In contrast, their cousin the Ragdoll breed was founded with only the IRCA Ragdoll lines developed from 1971–1975 (4 years).
+In contrast, their cousin the Ragdoll breed was founded with only the IRCA Ragdoll lines developed from 1971 to 1975 (4 years).

 Currently, acceptable outcrossings are as follows: